A tree is growing tall enough to interfere with Three Point Polar Alignment

 Phil Bordelon avatar

-In one of my imaging locations on my very small patio, I have a view of the sky that is clear horizon-to-horizon east to west, but the north-south view is only about 45° wide directly overhead.
-I have better views elsewhere, but it's the only place I can leave my rig unattended all night long.
+In one of my imaging locations on my very small patio, I have a view of the sky that is clear east to west, but the north-south view is only about 45° wide directly overhead (if that!).
+I have better views elsewhere, but it's the only place I can leave my rig unattended for an all night session while I sleep.

-TPPA might work my restricted view in "Start from current position" mode, but I'm not absolutely sure, NINA's choice for points 2 and 3 would be within my very restricted sky view.
+TPPA's auto mode (Start from current position - off) might work, but I'm not absolutely sure NINA's choice for points 2 and 3 would be within my very restricted sky view from my patio.